ant-design/ant-design/components/form/demo/form-in-modal.md

 ## en-US

-If you use Form in Modal, when you click the Modal, it will invoke `this.props.form.getFieldsValue` to get values of form.
+If you use Form in Modal, when you click the Modal, it could invoke `this.props.form.getFieldsValue` to get values of form.

 ````jsx
 import { Button, Form, Input, Modal } from 'antd';